[PRT]

 Topic: Model-view-controller and router design patterns.

-Topic: Hierarchy of Swing components.
+Topic: Organization of JavaFX components.

-Topic: Layout managers.
+Topic: Layout managers, event listeners.

-Topic: Working with Standard Geometric Shapes in Java2D.
+Topic: Working with FXML.

 Topic: Visualization of networks and graphs.